ifeasome/dive-stats/README.md

 To view repo, go to: [Application Repo](https://github.com/ifeasome/dive-stats).

 ## Usage
-To use this app, change the number at the end of the deployed app link and watch the sorting algorithim change.
+Follow the deployed app link to see the application.

 [Deployed App](https://diving.tech-works.xyz/api/divers/)